PeterCamilleri/fOOrth/readme.txt

 language is an experimental variant of FORTH that attempts to incorporate object oriented and functional programming concepts.

+As an aside, there can be no doubt that the fOOrth project is an utter waste of anyone's time, unless one counts the insights gained into the inner workings of Ruby and meta programming.

 == Usage
 Adding fOOrth can be as simple as: